 Nivea wanted to emphasise the invisibility of their deodorant in the USA with the slogan “White is Purity” (#invisible).
 However, this slogan was met with fierce accusations of racism, so the advertising campaign was discontinued immediately afterwards.

 In the case of Pepsi and its slogan “Come alive with the Pepsi generation,” the transcreation into Chinese was not all that successful.
-There, the focus was probably still too much on the pure translation and resulted in something like: “Pepsi brings your ancestors back from the grave”.
+There, the focus was probably still too much on the pure translation and resulted in something like: “Pepsi brings your ancestors back from the grave”, a phrase which was met with some confusion across China’s native social media platform WeChat.

 Nike once created an ad with basketball star LeBron James playing off a cartoon Kung Fu master and dragon.
 This commercial was an insult to the Chinese.
 As a result, the radio and TV authorities there banned the broadcast of this commercial and Nike had to apologise.